 I’ve found that over the years, more and more people who follow my blog and, indeed, people who know me in real life ask me what is it like to study French at Oxford University.
 There’s no simple answer to a question like this as everyone’s university experience is, unsurprisingly, vastly different, and, to a large extent, what you make of it.
-However, I’m going to try to describe my experiences of the degree as a French sole student and what one might expect if you’re thinking of applying.
+However, I’m going to try to describe my experiences as a French sole student at Oxford and what one might expect if you’re thinking of applying.
 To do this, I’ve broken down this post down to answer three common questions: How is the course structured?
 What is the course content?
 What is the workload like?

-For context, I was a French sole student meaning I only studied one language, but two is the norm.
+For context, I was a French sole student at Oxford meaning I only studied one language, but two is the norm.
 This doesn’t mean I got away with only doing half the work, it just means that I did more French literature than the average Modern Languages student.
 Where others had languages classes for say Spanish or Italian, I ended up studying French linguistics and Medieval French translation.
 Fun, fun, fun.

 How is the course structured?

 First of all, all Modern Language degrees at Oxford span over four years and typically the third year is spent abroad in a foreign country.
 The content that you study in first year introduces you to a wide variety of different authors and genres of literature.
 The set texts will vary year to year but you can expect to study Racine, Balzac and Beckett to name a few.
-If you study French sole you’ll study additional modules of French Cinema, French Philosophy and French Literary Theory alongside the literature texts.
+If you study French sole at Oxford you’ll study additional modules of French Cinema, French Philosophy and French Literary Theory alongside the literature texts.
 At the end of the first year, all students sit prelims, which you must pass in order to continue to second year, however, these grades do not count towards your final grade in fourth year.
 This year is self-contained, so to speak, so you will not be examined on these texts again and can largely forget about them.

-In second year, you will choose the modules for the rest of your degree.
+In second year of French at Oxford, you will choose the modules for the rest of your degree.
 What you learn in second year is examined in fourth year so it is vital that you treat this year as seriously as your last.
 However, as this is year is not examined, most people see this as the “best” year of the degree (myself included).
 It’s very easy to forget that you’re going to need the notes/knowledge you are working on in second year, two years later at the end of fourth year, which is something that came back to bite me in the butt later on.

 After your year abroad, it’s time to get back to the real world and sit those dreaded finals.
 As I said, the content you learn in second year is examined at the end of fourth year so forward thinkers (i.e. not me) spend the lead up to fourth year going over what they learnt in second year.
 The first term of fourth year is usually spent learning more content, much the same as any term of your second year.
 For most people, the second term is the “thesis” term.
 Linguistics don’t write theses in the same way that History or English students do, but most people tend to use this term to prepare a piece of work of around 8000 words.